 At 528 Elizabeth St., Melbourne.
-E. B. Maston - - Managing Editor.
+A. B. Maston - d - Managing Editor.

-All Communications should be addressed to The Rustral Publishing Co., 528 Elizabeth et., Carlton.
-Articles, etc., of any length intended for next lause should be in hand nee later than first post en Monday.
-Short News Issues, Coming Evenis, Wanted, etc., received as late as Wednesday morning.
-Hirths, Marriages and Deaths, 6d. each Coming Evenis, 45 words, 6d; each additional 45 weeds or fraction thereof, 6d.
-Wanted Advis., 1j.
+All Communications should be addressed to The

+Austral Publishing Co., 528 Elizabeth-st., Carlton.

+Articles, etc., of any length intended for next issue should be in hand not later than first post on Monday.
+Short News Items, Coming Events, Wanted, etc., received as late as Wednesday morning.
+Births, Marriages and Deaths, 6d. each.
+Coming Events, 45 words, 6d.; each additional 45 words or fraction thereof, 6d.
+Wanted Advts., 1/-.
 To insure insertion this must be paid in advance.

-We do not hold ourselves responsible for any views or opinious expressed in the communications of our correspondents.
+We do not hold ourselves responsible for any views or opinions expressed in the communications of our correspondents.